 Then they gave Hebron to Caleb, as Moses had promised; and he drove out from there the three sons of Anak.
 (Judges 1:19-20 NASB)

 The problem we face is our prejudices and fears.
 We consider every other culture to be ignorant of how the world really works.
-And we fear the nagging fact that there seems to be so much we can’t measure but which still seems to have an effect on our world.
-But isn’t it the fears and prejudices of ancient cultures that we assume spawned their myths?
+Yet, we fear the nagging fact that there seems to be so much we can’t measure but which still seems to have an effect on our world.
+Isn’t it ironic that we assume the fears and prejudices of ancient cultures spawned their myths?
 And yet, science has spawned its own myths.